Grief and Loss of a Loved One, The Days Ahead

 - The Days Ahead helps surviving family members by providing resources — including listings of support organizations and programs, books and websites on grief and loss, and advice for coping with the loss of their loved one.

 - National Resource Directory is an online partnership for wounded, ill and injured service members, veterans, their families and families of the fallen and those who support them.

 - Veterans Affairs bereavement counseling is provided at community-based vet centers near the families.
 It is offered to all family members, including parents, spouses and children of service members who died in the service of their country.

 - Military OneSource offers information, resources and non-medical counseling to meet the needs of military family members who have lost a loved one.
 Help is available 24 hours a day, seven days a week by telephone or internet.
-Call 800-342-9647 or click here for overseas calling options.
+Call Military OneSource at 800-342-9647 to speak with a consultant.
+OCONUS/International?
+Click here for overseas calling options.